Turning hate into unity: Our Lady of Mercy students rally in solidarity

 Smith and fellow senior Molly Kantz had been working for years to spark change in the school, launching the Mercy Mosaic Civil Equality Club.

-“We have been working since freshman year to create conversations about diversity and the importance of inclusion, especially at a school that is predominately white to teach the white girls to be active allies and stand up and to be comfortable being uncomfortable and having these converstaions.
-So we want to continue to encourage people to create uncomfortable conversations to make change,” Kantz explains.
+“We have been working since freshman year to create conversations about diversity and the importance of inclusion, especially at a school that is predominately white to teach the white girls to be active allies and stand up and to be comfortable being uncomfortable and having these conversations.
+So we want to continue to encourage people to create uncomfortable conversations to make change,” Kantz said.

 “I sat with my mom and we talked about it and she was like you know, you’ve got to respond to this you got to do something you know this happened for a reason.
 Use this to make change,” says Smith.